privcount/privcount/doc/CounterDefinitions.markdown

 Inbound data is sent to the client, typically from an Exit.
 Inbound Bytes are read from the Exit's edge connection, and written to Inbound cells.

+An Inbound circuit has a previous hop, which goes back to a client (Entry/SingleHop) or relay (NonEntry/Middle/End).

+An Outbound circuit has a next hop, which goes to another relay.

 ### Initial/Subsequent